Annie E. A. Walker: Biography

-Within months of her rejection by the Corcoran Gallery of Art, Walker traveled to New York City to apply at the Cooper Union for the Advancement of Science and Art.
+Within months of her rejection by the Corcoran Gallery of Art, Walker traveled to New York City to apply to the Cooper Union for the Advancement of Science and Art.

 Susan N. Carter, Principal of the Women's Art School at the Cooper Union in 1892, related this about Walker: "A young colored woman came to the Cooper Union a few months ago.
 She was most ladylike and prepossessing in appearance.
-She brought with her a roll of drawings, on which she had been admitted to the Art School of the Corcoran Gallery in Washington.
-When she presented herself at that school, she was refused a place there, on the ground of her color solely.
-She showed me long letters from Frederick Douglas and others, protesting against such an injustice; but the decision against her was not changed.
-Knowing of the Cooper Institute, she came to New York to see about entering here.
+She brought a roll of drawings with her, on which she had been admitted to the Art School of the Corcoran Gallery in Washington.
+When she presented herself at that school, she was refused a place there, solely on the grounds of her color.
+She showed me long letters from Frederick Douglas and others, protesting against such an injustice, but the decision against her was not changed.
+Knowing of the Cooper Institute, she came to New York to see about entering it.
 Recognizing the wrong done to her race in her exclusion from a school in the Capitol city of our country, twenty-seven years after our war was over, I felt that I was honoring New York City, as well as the dear memory of Mr. Cooper, if I let her at once have a place in my own office (as the class-rooms were full), till a vacancy should occur in the drawing-class room.
-This young colored girl is doing exceptionally well, and the kindness of her teacher and companions has helped to soothe her former grief."Walker studied at the Cooper Union from 1892 to 1895 and was a pupil of Thomas Eakins and John Henry Twachtman.
+This young colored girl is doing exceptionally well, and the kindness of her teacher and companions has helped to soothe her former grief."Walker studied at the Cooper Union from 1892 to 1895 and was a pupil of Thomas Eakins and John Henry Twachtman, who influenced Walker's luminous, impressionistic approach.